borntofrappe/borntofrappe/playground/Sections/About/README.md

 ## setAttribute

+To set up the animation with the intersection observer API, add/remove a class with `setAttribute` and `removeAttribute`,

-In the script a class of `observed` is added using `setAttribute`, and removed using `removeAttribute`, You can achieve a similar feature using only `setAttribute` and a ternary operator:
+You can achieve a similar feature using only `setAttribute` and a ternary operator:

 ```js
 entry.target.setAttribute("class", entry.isIntersecting ? "observed" : "");
 ```

-But in this instance the class attribute is still present.
-It doesn't specify a value, but it exist in the element's own markup.
+However, in this instance the class attribute is still present.
+It just doesn't refer to anything.

 ```html
 <svg class></svg>